 MOVING AWAY FROM THE USUAL ONE OR TWO WORD ANSWERS

-Now, let’s see how the authors attempt to get learners to come out of their shell and express themselves to the fullest degree possible.
+Now, let’s see how the authors attempt to get learners to come out of their shell and express themselves to the fullest degree.

 On page 12 (unit 2), we can see how the authors seek to move from the traditional question of ‘Where are you from?’ to something rather more expansive with the question ‘Whereabouts?’:

-Time after time, Dellar and Walkley push students to go above and beyond the usual one or two answers expected of elementary level students in many EFL classrooms.
+Time after time, Dellar and Walkley push learners to go above and beyond the usual one or two-word answers which most teachers encourage elementary level students to give.
 If somebody asked me: “Whereabouts are you from?”, they’d be rather stunned if I said: “Wellingborough”.
 Now, I imagine very few foreigners have heard of the thriving metropolis of Wellingborough, so it’d be reasonable for me to add: “in the central part of England”.
 If somebody from the UK asked me where I’m from, I might just say “Wellingborough, in Northamptonshire”.
 Northamptonshire is a county.

 REPEATING VOCABULARY AND PHRASES ACROSS DIFFERENT PAGES AND UNITS

-It’s certainly beneficial for elementary learners of English to be exposed to prepositional phrases such as “in the north” and “in the south”.
-Indeed, Polish learners of English prone to saying “on the north” so frequent exposure to the correct structure wouldn’t do them any harm.
+It’s certainly beneficial to expose elementary learners of English to prepositional phrases such as “in the north” and “in the south”.
+Indeed, Polish learners of English are prone to saying “on the north”.
+Hence, frequent exposure to the correct structure wouldn’t do them any harm.
 The reading extract and exercises below reveal such effective lexical repetition of in the north/east/south/west across separate units:

 SPACING OUT GRAMMATICAL INSTRUCTION ACROSS DIFFERENT PAGES AND UNITS

-In their coursebooks, Dellar and Walkley apply methodological common sense.
+Fortunately, Dellar and Walkley apply methodological common sense in their coursebooks.
 They simply refuse to bombard students with exercises on a single grammar point just to fill up the pages.
-As the contents for these three units show, aspects of the present simple are introduced to students based on the content of reading texts.
+As the contents for these three units show, the authors introduce certain elements of the present simple to students based on the content of reading texts:

 Later on, in unit 9, students are asked to the use the present simple to say what they think about four people who describe what they’d like to do in the future: